-This easy and inexpensive DIY waist high planter box is a great addition to your garden.
+For instance, this easy and inexpensive DIY waist high planter box would be a great addition to your garden.
 One of the most obvious benefits is that your produce are not directly on the ground.
 This keeps your plants safe as they are away from critter’s reach.

 Another benefit is the ease of access.
 This is very important for those of you who have back problems.
 It’s difficult to tend to your plants when you’re hunching over.
 Watering and tilling can be such a painful task.
 Building your own planter makes it easier on your back, you can customize the height to a point that is comfortable for you.

 This project doesn’t break the bank as you can use reclaimed timber from previous projects.
 Other hardware required are cheap, and easy to find in your local hardware store.